 - In the Reset settings area, click the button that says Restore settings to their original defaults.

 - All that’s left to do is click Reset settings on the respective dialog in case you are okay with the resulting changes listed there.
 Restart Chrome to make sure the benign tweaks take effect.

 - Open Firefox, click Help, and select Troubleshooting Information in the list.

 - Click the button called Refresh Firefox.

 - The browser will trigger an extra popup dialog where you should confirm the reset action.
-When finished, restart Firefox and enjoy your web surfing without Any Search Manager virus messing around with it.
+When finished, restart Firefox and enjoy your web surfing without Search Marquis virus messing around with it.